Neuro-Oncology

 When patients opt to intervene, surgical management is the standard of care.
 Overall, the outcomes are better for schwannomas than neurofibromas, mostly because the latter operation often implies sacrificing parent and adjacent nerves fascicles.

-In a phase 2 trial, selumetinib was successful in inducing durable tumor shrinkage and clinical benefit in children with inoperable plexiform neurofibromas caused by neurofibromatosis type 1 (30).
-Another phase 2 trial showed that cabozantinib was effective in decreasing neurofibromatosis type 1 related inoperable plexiform neurofibroma size and improving patient outcomes, most importantly pain caused by the tumor (25).
-Systemic therapies for neurofibromas and schwannomas are thus likely to be subjected to further research in the coming years, although most likely among populations of individuals with neurofibromatosis types 1 or 2.
+In a phase 2 trial, selumetinib was successful in inducing durable tumor shrinkage and clinical benefit in children with inoperable plexiform neurofibromas caused by neurofibromatosis type 1 (40).
+Another phase 2 trial showed that cabozantinib was effective in decreasing neurofibromatosis type 1 related inoperable plexiform neurofibroma size and improving patient outcomes, most importantly pain caused by the tumor (33).
+Finally, a phase II clinical trial demonstrated that the MAPK/ERK kinase inhibitor, mirdametinib, produced a 42% partial response rate and early signs of pain reduction in patients with NF1 and inoperable plexiform neuromas (141).
+Systemic therapies for neurofibromas and schwannomas are thus likely to be subjected to further research in the coming years, although most likely among populations of individuals with neurofibromatosis.
 Because the pathophysiological mechanisms driving tumors are the same for patients with sporadic schwannomas and neurofibromas, these therapies could prove useful in this population as well, especially for situations where surgical and radiation therapies are not optimal choices.

 The overall prognosis for survival and intact neurologic function for patients with sporadic schwannomas and neurofibromas is relatively good.
 In most cases, these are benign, slow-growing, encapsulated tumors with a limited capacity for infiltration and destruction of surrounding tissues.

 Surgery: outcomes.
-Complete resection is feasible in 97% to 99% of cases (29; 64) and is considered curative (64), with a recurrence rate after gross total resection of only 1% to 2% in most large series.
-Among patients with incomplete resection, up to 44% will experience tumor regrowth or recurrence, with 26% requiring additional intervention (20).
+Complete resection is feasible in 97% to 99% of cases (38; 85) and is considered curative (85), with a recurrence rate after gross total resection of only 1% to 2% in most large series.
+Among patients with incomplete resection, up to 44% will experience tumor regrowth or recurrence, with 26% requiring additional intervention (28).
 Hearing loss is unlikely to improve after surgery, but most patients retain intact hearing function after surgery.
-Tumor size appears to be an important determinant of postoperative hearing preservation (77).
-At 5-year follow-up, 81% of patients with serviceable post-operative hearing maintain functional audition (15).
-Patients with preoperative hydrocephalus do not require permanent shunting after surgery in 78% of cases (73).
+Tumor size appears to be an important determinant of postoperative hearing preservation (101).
+At 5-year follow-up, 81% of patients with serviceable post-operative hearing maintain functional audition (22).
+A helpful marker to determine postoperative recurrence and retreatment is the preoperative neutrophil-to-lymphocyte ratio.
+A preoperative ratio greater than or equal to 2.21 seems to be significantly associated with retreatment after schwannoma resection and can help in the future guidance on treatment decisions (132).
+Finally, patients with preoperative hydrocephalus do not require permanent shunting after surgery in 78% of cases (97).

 Surgery: complications.
 The most common surgical complications are headache (46%), which can persist after surgery, and CSF leakage (8.5%).
-Facial nerve trauma is rare (3% to 6%) (29; 64), but an important proportion of patients experience postoperative facial weakness: 70% of patients with large tumors, 50% of those with medium tumors, and 30% of those with small tumors have neuropraxia of the facial nerve after resection (68; 105).
-Hydrocephalus can occur postoperatively, particularly in the context of large (> 3 cm) tumors (73).
-Mortality is low (0.2%) (102).
-As is the case with most surgeries, older patients are at higher risk of medical complications following vestibular schwannoma surgery than their younger counterparts (104).
+Facial nerve trauma is rare (3% to 6%) (38; 85), but an important proportion of patients experience postoperative facial weakness: 70% of patients with large tumors, 50% of those with medium tumors, and 30% of those with small tumors have neuropraxia of the facial nerve after resection (92; 131).
+Hydrocephalus can occur postoperatively, particularly in the context of large (greater than 3 cm) tumors (97).
+Mortality is low (0.2%) (128).
+As is the case with most surgeries, older patients are at higher risk of medical complications following vestibular schwannoma surgery than their younger counterparts (130).
+Younger age at surgery is independently associated with complete facial nerve recovery, which can assist in intraoperative decision-making regarding extent of resection and postoperative counseling (76).

 Radiation therapy: complications.
-In patients subjected to stereotactic radiosurgery, postradiation tumor expansion is observed in 14% of cases (median delay of 9 months).
-Among these patients, 57% demonstrate subsequent spontaneous tumor regression, 29% remain stable, and 14% have progressive growth that require intervention (75).
-Facial and trigeminal neuropathy occurs in less than 5% of cases (70), and 2% of patients develop delayed cystic formation (occurring at a median of 6 years after intervention) (35).
+In patients subjected to stereotactic radiosurgery, about 25% experience long-term hearing loss, as mentioned above.
+In addition, postradiation tumor expansion is observed in 14% of cases (median delay of 9 months).
+Among these patients, 57% demonstrate subsequent spontaneous tumor regression, 29% remain stable, and 14% have progressive growth that require intervention (99).
+Facial and trigeminal neuropathy occurs in less than 5% of cases (94), and 2% of patients develop delayed cystic formation (occurring at a median of 6 years after intervention) (45).

 In patients with intracranial schwannomas and elevated intracranial pressure, usual precautions are indicated to avoid exacerbations or complications of intracranial hypertension.

-To date, a limited number of pediatric patients with sporadic vestibular schwannomas have been reported in the literature (60).
+Children.
+To date, a limited number of pediatric patients with sporadic vestibular schwannomas have been reported in the literature (79).
 Overall, these patients present similarly to adults, but more commonly have symptoms due to mass effect on the posterior fossa structures.
-For peripheral nerve tumors, patients rarely undergo surgery outside of the context of neurofibromatosis type 1 (117).
+For peripheral nerve tumors, patients rarely undergo surgery outside of the context of neurofibromatosis type 1 (151).
+However, given the known risk of hearing loss after stereotactic radiosurgery, and the high likelihood of post-stereotactic radiosurgery reintervention, microsurgery is the preferred treatment in pediatric patients with vestibular schwannoma (62).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.

-Dr. Lapointe of the University of Montreal has no relevant financial relationships to disclose.
+Dr. Maraka of University of Illinois Brain Tumor Center has no relevant financial relationships to disclose.

-Dr. Neves Briard of Université de Montréal has no relevant financial relationships to disclose.
+Dr. Markouli of Boston University has no relevant financial relationships to disclose.

 See ProfileRimas V Lukas MD